photo credit: Mary Lagier

 They serve food here too, but we wouldn’t recommend going to True Laurel for a full meal.
-There are things like bar nuts and oysters if you need a snack, or larger dishes, like a patty melt and a loaded baked potato, in case you’re still hungry after having dinner elsewhere.
+There are things like bar nuts and oysters if you need a snack, or larger dishes, like a patty melt, in case you’re still hungry after having dinner elsewhere.
 But the real reason you come here is to get a good drink in a cool space with someone you like.
 And just like Phil Collins’ drum solos, a stop at True Laurel will help make your night a little more noteworthy.

 These are why you’re here.
 The cocktail list changes from time to time depending on which ingredients are in season, but whatever you get, it’ll be one of the better cocktails you’ve had in a while.

 The best of the smaller items.
 The octopus is cold, but cooked well, and the sweet pepper romesco goes great with it.
 Be careful if you’re splitting this with someone, as breaking the tortilla in two could cause some shrapnel to fly.

 A cool idea in concept, but these are really just pork skins dusted with grated cheese and pepper.
 The parts don’t really come together and as much as we love chicharrones, we’d pass on these.

 This comes with sungold tomatoes, blossom ranch, and bottarga crumbs.
 If you’re super into crudites, get this.

 The best thing on the menu.
 The country ham and scallop XO sauce is dangerously good and if you want something more substantial, this is the move.